ikluft/prefvote/README.md

 ## Tie-breaking modifications to algorithms

 PrefVote modifies all the algorithms in one way.
-It adds a tie-breaking factor of the average ballot-position ranking of a choice/candidate.
+It adds a tie-breaking factor using the average ballot-position ranking of a choice/candidate.
 It started as experimentation with intuition that the average ranking of a choice was indicative of the will of the voters.
 Though it wouldn't be acceptable as a primary factor because averages don't have quantitative data.
 Test runs show that it approximates Condorcet results fairly well and converges with Condorcet by around 100 random ballots.
-It didn't need to be so close to Condorcet to convey meaning about voter's preferences.
-This restores ballot-position ordering data which Condorcet lacks.
+It didn't even need to be that close to Condorcet to convey meaning about voter's preferences.
+So this tie-breaking method restores ballot-position ordering information which Condorcet lacks.

 PrefVote's Core module from which all the voting methods inherit common code is not a voting method itself.
 But in performing the counting of average choice ranking (ACR) for other methods to use for tie-breaking, it contains results which can be displayed for testing purposes.
 Since it only uses average ranking, it really must not be used for actual voting.
 There is a principle in voting that every vote counts.
 That means quantitative factors must be the primary ordering for results.
 But ACR turns out to be surprisingly well-suited to be a second sorting factor for tie-breaking.